10 Reasons Why Atheism Doesn't Work For Me

 Beyond those two eras, belief in a higher power throughout the entirety of human history seems absolute.
 In indigenous cultures, like the Aborigines of Australia, the sub-Saharan tribes of Africa, and the native American tribes of the 'new world', animism, or the belief that there is a spirit force that animates the natural world and links mankind to the sun, the wind, the mountains, and the animals, is consistent across the board.
 Beyond that you've got the Mesopotamian religions of the Sumerians, then Judaism, Christianity, and Islam, the mythologies of western Europe like that of Greece and Rome, the eastern European mythologies, and Buddhism and Hinduism throughout Asia.
 It seems, to me at least, that this clearly illustrates that this is the default state of humanity, where a belief in a higher power must be 'reasoned' away.

 Now, this may seem more of an argument FOR atheism than against, but as I've tried to illustrate through the entirety of this list, atheism isn't necessarily 'right' simply because it requires reason to reach it.
 It is through reason that I first had doubts about the traditional Christian beliefs as they were taught to me through traditional institutions, but it is also through reason that I cannot see a god-less existence standing on its own.
-The same human intuition that eventually brought us into this modern age of scientific enlightenment and understanding is the same intuition that first manufactured religion, if it was indeed manufactured.
-And even in that light, though I have many reasons to think that is not the case, it would seem that those religious ideals that came about throughout our social and societal evolution was an important building block along the way that no one, I would think, should be so eager to yank from beneath us.
-I understand the urgency for which some feel we should remove religion, as I personally see religion as a flawed man-made thing and not one and the same as God, but don't be too quick to toss that bathwater as I think there may be a baby in there.
+The same human intuition that eventually brought us into this modern age of scientific enlightenment and understanding is the same intuition that first manufactured religion.
+It would seem that those religious ideals that came about throughout our social and societal evolution was an important building block along the way that no one should be so eager to yank from beneath us.
+I understand the urgency for which some feel we should remove religion, but don't be too quick to toss that bathwater as I think there may be a baby in there.

 10. The Bible